 - Once you finally make it to the runway, and are pointing straight down it, lock your tailwheel with T, hold your wheelbrake with /, then smoothly increase the throttle to maximum power, release the wheelbrake and be ready to use left-rudder (twist your joystick to the left or press Z) continuously to keep the nose of the lumbering metallic beast pointed the right way.

 You will feel the tail become lighter at around 100km/h, at which point, while maintaining your pressure on right-rudder, you can gently push the stick forward to lift it off the ground, which will give you a better view of the runway so you can stay on it.

 - Upon reaching around 170km/h, pull back gently on the stick, while maintaining pressure on right-rudder to keep the plane level.
 Press G to stow your landing gear, and hit Cursor Down ↓ a few times until your pitch trimmer is at around 70% and your nose is pointed just above the horizon.

-Coming up next: Landing your fabulous pheasant in a field to listen to birds, and one wish for the IL-2 Sturmovik genies.
+Coming up soon: Landing your fabulous pheasant in a field to listen to birds and deliver mail, and one several wishes for IL-2 Sturmovik genies.

 Battle of Moscow and Battle of Kuban are also available, and a fourth, Battle of Bodenplatte,

 is arriving later this yeararrived!
 Detailed information is available about these, along with a list of the flying machines in each. ↩︎